arinaivanova/softgl/README.md

 	// Each vertex has an index to a position point in space, a normal vector and a point on the texture map indexBuffer.push_back(positionIndex), indexBuffer.push_back(normalIndex), indexBuffer.push_back(texCoordIndex);
 ```
-2. Run rasterization algorithm to render a 2D image of the scene
+2. Render a 2D image of the scene
 ```c++
 	gl::drawIndexedArrays( &context, indexBuffer );
 ```